Wood species

 Very good for knife handles, but also for smoking meat

-Because of its fine texture and warm colours, quince wood has been used for centuries to make inlays for furniture, art and craft products, knife handles, as well as household and decorative objects.
-And now it is used by enthusiasts to make handles for collectible knives or spoons.
-It is, however, a very hard wood to find and therefore quite expensive.
-The more readily available Chinese version is used to make platters, musical instruments and frames.
+Thanks to its fine texture and warm colors, quince wood has been used for centuries to make inlays for furniture, art and craft products, knife handles, but also for household or decorative objects.
+Even now it is used by hobbyists to make handles for collectible knives or spoons.
+But it is very hard to find and therefore quite expensive.
+The easier-to-find Chinese version is used to make turntables, musical instruments and frames.

 Quince wood can also be used as firewood.
-It has a high calorific value, higher than spruce, pine or green ash.
-But it must be dried thoroughly beforehand because otherwise it gives off smoke and sparks.
+It has a higher calorific value than spruce, pine or green ash.
+But it must be well dried first, otherwise it gives off smoke and sparks.
 If well dried, it burns for a long time.
-Its hardness gets harder and harder as it dries, so it is advisable to split it as soon as it has been cut (trunk or branches).
-When burning, it gives off a pleasant smell, like any fruit tree.
+It becomes harder and harder as it dries, so it is advisable to cut it (the trunk or branches) as soon as it has been cut.
+When burning it gives off a pleasant smell, like any fruit tree.

-Can also be used at smoking food.
-When dry it doesn't smoke much, so it can be used without problems even indoors.
+Can also be used to smoking food.
+When dry it does not smoke much, so it can be used indoors without any problems.
 The smoke has a slightly sweet, fruity and spicy fragrance.
-The aroma it gives off is subtle, matching best with mild flavored ingredients.
+The flavor it imparts is subtle, best suited to mildly flavored ingredients.
 It is ideal for smoking foods such as chicken, pork, beef or fish.

 Like any fruit tree, quince is important for its fruit, not its wood.
 The quince is used for jams and marmalades, but also for cooking.
-Apple quince sauce goes well with autumn roast pork or duck, and cooked quince slices go wonderfully with roast goose.
-Gourd is also used in herbal medicine as a good remedy for nausea in early pregnancy or to cure digestive disorders.
+Quince and apple sauce goes very well with roast pork or duck in the fall, and cooked quince slices go well with roast goose.
+Gout is also used in herbal medicine as a good remedy for nausea in early pregnancy or to cure digestive disorders.

-Do you want to know about the wood of a particular species?
-Search here, it is very possible to find them!
+Want to know about the wood of a particular species?
+Search here, you may well find them!

 About the author